hniclarsen/java/README.md

   ### LinkedToken(T)
   This is the original constructor that will initialize the first token and consequentially the entire set.
 The parameter tkn represents the token to be stored as the LinkedToken.

-  **no test available**

-  ### LinkedToken(T,int,Map<Integer,LinkedToken>,LinkedToken)
-  Stores the consequential tokens associated with the parent token which is created by the user.
-This method can only be accessed by the original LinkedToken itself.
-All tokens following the initialization of the first must be created using createNext(T) instead of creating new LinkedTokens outside of the program.
+All following tokens in the set must be added through createNext(T).

   **no test available**